fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 console.log(rest)          // [3, 4 ,5] is printed
 ```

-Thanks to the assignment, the variables _first_ and _second_ will receive the first two numbers of the array as their values.
-The remaining numbers are "collected" into an array of their own which is then assigned to the variable _rest_.
+Thanks to the assignment, the variables _first_ and _second_ will receive the first two integers of the array as their values.
+The remaining integers are "collected" into an array of their own which is then assigned to the variable _rest_.

 ### Objects